Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Subroutines of the MPQC protocol

-In the verification phase of the VHSS protocol, quantum nodes jointly verify that the quantum state $\bar{\bar{\mathcal{P}}}^i$ in their possession is for sure a valid logical quantum state encoded by triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$.
-To be more specific, quantum nodes publicly check that there are at most $t \leq \left \lfloor \frac{d - 1}{2} \right \rfloor$ arbitrary quantum errors introduced by the dealer $D^i$ during the procedure of the \textit{first level encoding}, which will also mean that the dealer $D^i$ is honest.
-In order to do so, quantum nodes jointly prepare ancillary logical quantum states $\bar{\bar{\ket{0}}}^i$ (to detect the bit flip $X$ errors) and $\bar{\bar{\ket{+}}}^i$ (to detect the phase flip $Z$ errors), which are generated in the same way as the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ but from the single-qubit input quantum states $\ket{0}^i$ and $\ket{+}^i$ respectively, propagate arbitrary quantum errors in the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ (if any) to these ancillary logical quantum states, logically measure them in the appropriate basis, and by decoding the results of these logical measurements find arbitrary quantum errors in the logical quantum state $\bar{\bar{\mathcal{P}}}^i$.
-This procedure is actually an extension of the Steane-type quantum error correction method introduced in Ref.~\cite{steane_prl_78_2252_1997} and stands for a single iteration in the verification phase of the VHSS protocol which contains $r^2 + 2r$ of such iterations.
-Also, we note that this procedure requires a workspace of $3n$ qubits per quantum node, see Ref.~\cite{lipinska_pra_101_032332_2020} for details.
+In the verification phase of the VHSS protocol, quantum nodes jointly verify that the quantum state $\bar{\bar{\mathcal{P}}}^i$ in their possession is for sure a valid logical quantum state encoded by the aforementioned triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$.
+To be more specific, quantum nodes publicly check that there are $t \leq \left \lfloor \frac{d - 1}{2} \right \rfloor$ arbitrary quantum errors introduced by the dealer $D^i$ during the procedure of the \textit{first level encoding}, which will also mean that the dealer $D^i$ is honest.
+For that purpose, first, quantum nodes jointly prepare ancillary logical quantum states $\bar{\bar{\ket{0}}}^i$ (to detect the phase flip $Z$ errors) or $\bar{\bar{\ket{+}}}^i$ (to detect the bit flip $X$ errors), which are generated in the same way as the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ but from the single-qubit input quantum states $\ket{0}^i$ or $\ket{+}^i$ respectively.
+Then, quantum nodes propagate arbitrary quantum errors in the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ (if any) to these ancillary logical quantum states by means of the transversal application of the $\overbar{\overbar{\mathrm{C}\text{-}X}}^i$ gate (superscript $i$ means that the logical quantum gate is applied between the logical quantum states initially created from the single-qubit input quantum states $\rho^i$, $\ket{0}^i$, or $\ket{+}^i$) to their shares.
+Next, quantum nodes logically measure the ancillary logical quantum states in the appropriate basis, and finally, by decoding the results of these logical measurements find arbitrary quantum errors in the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ (if any).
+The detailed procedure of the bit flip $X$ errors detection is shown in Fig.~\ref{fig:bit_flip_errors_detection}.